jrief/django-formset/docs/source/dual-selector.rst

 other, by changing the widget argument in the choice field.

-From a usability point of view, the **SelectizeMultiple** widget probably is easier to understand, especially for unexperienced users.
+From a usability point of view, the **SelectizeMultiple** widget probably is easier to understand, especially for inexperienced users.
 It is best suited when only a few options (say, less than 15) shall be selectable together.
 And since it's much more compact, it shall be used if rendering space is a concern.